martanne/bitpixie/README.md

 make
 ```

 This requires a working Docker setup.
-For the actual exploitation you will
+For the WinPE-based attack strategy
-also need:

- - dnsmasq
- - impacket's smbserver.py
- - GDB with Python support (for the WinPE-based attack strategy)
+you also need GDB with Python support.

 ### Linux Initramfs Generation